vinthony/image-splicing-localization/README.md

 > This repo is part of project in Asia University Machine Learning Camp 2018

-This repo is part of the code in paper "Image splicing localzation via semi-global network and fully connected conditional random fields",accepted by Eccv Workshop 2018
+This repo is part of the code in paper "Image splicing localzation via semi-global network and fully connected conditional random fields",accepted by ECCV [Workshop on Objectionable Content and Misinformation](https://sites.google.com/view/wocm2018) 2018 [[PDF]](https://drive.google.com/file/d/1I_1cdol1e9OokhwEmzKHRNkQJyfV4ZT3/view)

 ## What is Image Splicing